openwisp/openwisp-monitoring/README.rst

 **Notes**:

-- If the request is made without ``?status=true`` then only device charts data would be returned.
+- If the request is made without ``?status=true`` the response will contain only charts data and will not include any device status information (current load average, ARP table, DCHP leases, etc.).
-- When retrieving data, the ``time`` parameter allows you to specify the time frame, or if you want to get device monitoring chart data for a specific date range, you can add ``start`` and ``end`` parameters to the API endpoint as shown below.
+- When retrieving chart data, the ``time`` parameter allows to specify the time frame, eg:

   - ``1d``: returns data of the last day
   - ``3d``: returns data of the last 3 days